JulianNicholls/Gosu-Cribbage-Old/README.md

 ## Cut for Deal

 First, a cut is made for deal.
-This is now honoured for the correct starter of play to 31.
+This is now honoured for the turn card cut and the correct starter of play to 31.

 ## Deal and Discards